 - Use ice packs.
 Ice packs are great for relieving any swelling that you may be experiencing from wearing braces all day.
 Simply place an ice pack over the area where you’re feeling sore, and it should subside.
 This will help temporarily numb the area, reduce swelling, and decrease pain.

 - Take a pain reliever.
 Over-the-counter pain relievers can help mitigate the soreness and discomfort in your mouth after orthodontic treatment.

 It is important not to eat anything too hard, as this might worsen your soreness.
 It also helps to drink lots of water throughout the day so that your mouth stays hydrated and doesn’t become dry for long periods of time.

 What’s The Difference Between Invisalign And Braces?

-Misalignment can have a negative impact on both the health and appearance of your smile.
-In fact, an uneven smile can increase the risk of oral health issues, such as tooth decay, gingivitis, TMJ disorder, and bruxism (teeth grinding).
+Misalignment can hurt both the health and appearance of your smile.
+An uneven smile can increase the risk of oral health issues, such as tooth decay, gingivitis, TMJ disorder, and bruxism (teeth grinding).

 Which is Right for Me?

 Typically, Invisalign works best for patients over the age of 16 who have minor alignment issues.
 We can examine your smile to determine which option best addresses your misalignment.
 If you have questions about Invisalign, please contact our dentist office today.